List of equipment of the Slovak Army: Proposed, in negotiation purchases

-Slovakia has seven Czech-made L-410 light aircraft, four relatively new machines in the L-410UVP-E20 version, w two twin-engine turboprop C-27J Spartan transport aircraft.
-These aircraft will be retired or offered either for sale or exchange.
-The Ministry of Defense of the Slovak Republic proposes the procurement of a new type of 2 twin-engine jets to replace the L-410, and the purchase of the four Brazilian Embraer C-390 Millennium is also expected.
+HIMARS procurement

+In 2026, the Ministry of Defence proposed the purchase of the M142 HIMARS system.
+The PrSM will most likely be purchased.

+Drone purchases

 Slovakia has started discussions on the purchase of drones, it is assumed that Israel has also submitted an offer to purchase Polish drones.

-The ministry announced the purchase of 4 new F-16 fighters.
+There are also plans to buy drones from the Turkish manufacturer Baykar.

+Other modernization projects

 The ministry announced the construction of a new military hospital in Prešov.
 Also, the new chemko Staržske armory for the production of powder cartridges for large-caliber ammunition.
 A new line for 155mm artillery ammunition will be added in Snina for 360,000 pieces.
-Rockets for Barak 8 will be assembled at VOP Nováky.
-It will not be their production, but assembly from imported parts.
+Missiles for the Barak MX will be assembled at VOP Nováky.
+It will not be the production location, only the assembly from imported components.

-Underground facilities for long term storge of various anti-aircraft missiles used in Barak MX system for 50 million euros.
-Construction should start this year.
+Construction of underground facilities for long term storage of various interceptors used in Barak MX system for 50 million euros should start this year.

-Massive modernization of army barracks like Hviezda in capital Bratislava or military infrastructure in Trebišov.
+The building of the Ministry of Defence was modernized in Bratislava and military infrastructure in Trebišov is also being rebuilt.